-In adults, 19.4% reported that they were quite a bit or extremely stressed from life in the past 12 months.
-In addition, 29.8% of people aged 20-64 reported they were quite a bit or extremely stressed from work in the past 12 months.
-The most common stressors that were reported in life include:
+In 2017-18, 21.3 per cent reported that they were quite a bit or extremely stressed from life.
+Other data reported that 29.8 per cent of people aged 20-64 were quite a bit or extremely stressed from work in the past 12 months.
+The most common stressors during that time include:

 Males were more likely to report finances as their biggest stressor in life, while females were more likely to report their family to be their biggest stressor in life.

-In 2015, 17.0% of Niagara secondary students had seriously considered suicide in the past 12 months.
-In addition, 20.4% of grade 7 and 8 students and 33.2% of secondary students wanted to talk about their mental health, but didn’t know where to go.
+In 2019, 14.2 per cent of secondary students had seriously considered suicide in the past 12 months.
+In addition, 29.6 per cent of grade 7 and 8 students and 35.8 per cent of secondary students wanted to talk about their mental health, but didn’t know where to go to get help.

-In Niagara, 10.2% of individuals age 12 and over have considered suicide at some point in their lives, while 2.5% had considered suicide in the past 12 months.
+In 2015-16, 10.2 per cent of individuals age 12 and over have considered suicide at some point in their lives while 2.5 per cent had considered suicide in the past 12 months.

 See self-harm injuries statistics for information on emergency department visits, hospitalizations, and deaths due to self-harm and suicide.